zbalkan/zbalkan.github.io/_posts/2026-05-12-technitium-apps.md

 I previously wrote about two Technitium DNS Server apps I built: the [Log Exporter App](https://zaferbalkan.com/technitium/), which exports DNS query logs for SIEM use, and the [MISP Connector App](https://zaferbalkan.com/technitium-misp/), which pulls domain indicators from MISP and uses them for resolver-side blocking.

-{% include gallery id="galleryMispWazuh" caption="MISP, TDNS and Wazuh connection" %}
+{% include gallery id="galleryMispWazuh" caption="MISP, TDNS and Wazuh connection: Connection 1 needs LogExporterApp, and connection 2 needs MispConnectorApp." %}

 Both started in the main Technitium DNS Server repository.
 That is no longer where my versions will continue.